Pabloanm/nodejs-notes/README.md

 ### Tutorial

-This app was created with educational purposes
+-This app was created with educational purposes-